-OC301 Aug 3:0

-Organic Synthesis -II
+OC301 Aug 3:0 Organic Synthesis -II

+Department: Centre for Neuroscience (CNS)

+Course Outcomes:

 After the completion of the course, the students would learn the application of retrosythetic analysis in organic synhtesis.
 The special emphasis on bio-active natural products synthesis gives them an idea of planning, design, understanding the mechanistic impliations and execution of synthetic organic chemistry which is pivotal in organic chemistry.
 After the completion of the course the students would able to theoretically devises strategies for the synthesis of simple to complex organic molecules synthesis.